turbot/steampipe-plugin-oci/docs/tables/oci_core_route_table.md

 # Table: oci_core_route_table

-A collection of RouteRule objects, which are used to route packets based on destination IP to a particular network entity
+A route table is a collection of RouteRule objects, which are used to route packets based on destination IP to a particular network entity.

 ## Examples